tianyi-lab/Cherry_LLM/README.md

 (Feel free to email minglii@umd.edu for any questions or feedback.)

 ## News
-- [2024/03] Our paper has been accepted to the NAACL 2024 main conference.
+- [2024/03] Our paper has been accepted to the NAACL 2024 main conference!
 - [2024/02] We released the [Superfiltering](https://github.com/tianyi-lab/Superfiltering), which reveals the strong consistency between small and large LLMs in perceiving and evaluating the difficulty of instruction tuning data and utilizes a small LM, e.g., GPT-2 (124M), to effectively and efficiently select data for instruction tuning.
 - [2023/12] An updated code for calculating the statistics for IFD scores, please check [Reflection-Tuning Code for Selection](https://github.com/tianyi-lab/Reflection_Tuning?tab=readme-ov-file#code-for-selection).
 - [2023/12] The statistics necessary for calculating IFD scores on Alpaca and WizardLM on llama2-7b and llama2-13b were released, please check: [Alpaca llama2 7b](https://huggingface.co/datasets/MingLiiii/Alpaca_Analysis_llama2_7b), [Alpaca llama2 13b](https://huggingface.co/datasets/MingLiiii/Alpaca_Analysis_llama2_13b), [WizardLM70k llama2 7b](https://huggingface.co/datasets/MingLiiii/Wiz70_Analysis_llama2_7b), [WizardLM70k llama2 13b](https://huggingface.co/datasets/MingLiiii/Wiz70_Analysis_llama2_13b).